 Do we know what causes adrenal cancer?

-Scientists do not know exactly what causes most adrenal cortical tumors.
-Over the past few years, they have made great progress in understanding how certain changes in a person's DNA can cause cells in the adrenal gland to become cancerous.
+We do not know exactly what causes most adrenal cortical tumors.
+Over the past several years, experts have made great progress in understanding how certain changes in a person's DNA can cause cells in the adrenal gland to become cancerous.
 DNA is the molecule that carries the instructions for nearly everything our cells do.
 We usually look like our parents because they are the source of our DNA.
 However, DNA affects more than the way we look.
 It also determines our risk for developing certain diseases, including some types of cancer.

-Some genes (parts of our DNA) contain instructions for controlling when our cells grow and divide.
+Some genes (parts of our DNA) control when our cells grow and divide.
 Some genes that promote cell division are called oncogenes.
-Other genes that slow down cancer cell division or cause them to die are called tumor suppressor genes.
+Other genes that slow down cancer cell division or make them die are called tumor suppressor genes.
 We know that cancers can be caused by DNA mutations (changes) that turn on oncogenes or turn off tumor suppressor genes.
 Some people with cancer have DNA mutations they inherited from a parent, which increase their risk for developing the disease.
 But most DNA mutations that are seen in cancers happen during life rather than having been inherited.
 These mutations may result from exposure to radiation or carcinogens (cancer-causing chemicals).
 But most of these mutations happen for no apparent reason.